avaneev/prvhash/README.md

 the entropy slower, and for 8-bit state variables requires more hash array passes.
 However, if 16-bit state variables are used, there is no practical difference between the "ideal" and "production" functions.
-This equality is further strengthened when 64-bit state variables are used.
+This equality is further strengthened when 64-bit state variables are used (larger state variables have better shuffling statistics).

 ## Method's Philosophy ##